jh1993/Bugfixes/README.txt

 This mod is INCOMPATIBLE with API_Universal.
 That mod is old and no longer being updated, and I cannot make a compatibility patch without going through its entire code and more or less taking over maintenance duty, which I do not have the motivation to do.
 If you try to use it together with this mod, things WILL break under the hood even if they initially appear to work fine.
 I will offer no support to any problems that occur if you try to do it anyways.

 This mod fixes a number of things that I believe to be almost certainly bugs or unintended behavior.
-It also adds a few invisible things under the hood that some of my other mods require to run, since I have no better place to put them and this mod is required by said other mods to begin with.
+It is not meant to directly alter game balance in any real way.

 - The behavior of Frostbite + Ghostfire depended on the order in which you took the two skills.
 Now you always get a fire ghost when using fire damage to unfreeze an enemy.
 - Mercurial Vengeance and Toxic Fumes are now properly passive effects, meaning they're not lost upon reincarnation and can't be dispelled.